 Disclosure controls and procedures are controls and procedures that are designed to ensure that information that is required to be disclosed in our periodic reports on Form 10-Q and Form 10-K as filed with the Securities and Exchange Commission is recorded, processed, summarized and reported within the time periods required.
-In connection with the preparation of our Quarterly Report on Form 10-Q for the quarter ended March 31, 2005, our CEO and CFO concluded that as of March 31, 2005, our disclosure controls and procedures were not effective at a reasonable assurance level.
-In connection with our separation from Alcan on January 6, 2005, we entered into a transition services agreement with our former parent to provide certain financial and accounting information used to complete our financial statements for the quarter ended March 31, 2005, and the comparable quarter of 2004.
-In connection with the separation, we also moved our executive offices and began to hire and integrate additional accounting, finance, investor relations, legal and other staff.
-In addition, we engaged outside expertise to assist with certain accounting matters related to the separation and carve-out financial statements.
-Notwithstanding all of the controls and procedures in place as of March 31, 2005, sufficient time was not provided to senior management to fully analyze and review the financial information prior to our initial disclosure of results of operations for the quarter ended March 31, 2005 (on Form 8-K filed on May 11, 2005).
-Senior management, our disclosure committee and audit committee are reviewing remediation measures to improve our disclosure controls and procedures, including the continued hiring of professional accounting staff and detailing responsibilities for the preparation of drafts of disclosure documents.
+In connection with the preparation of our Quarterly Report on Form 10-Q for the quarter ended June 30, 2005, our CEO and CFO concluded that as of June 30, 2005, our disclosure controls and procedures were not effective at a reasonable assurance level.
+In reaching the conclusion that our disclosure controls were not effective, our Chief Executive Officer and Chief Financial Officer took note of (a) the determination reflected in our quarterly report on Form 10-Q for the period ended March 31, 2005 that our disclosure controls were not effective, (b) a change made in a press release dated August 12, 2005 (as filed on Form 8-K on the same date) to the pre-and post-tax unrealized losses on the change in the market value of derivatives as disclosed in our second quarter earnings press release dated August 10, 2005 and (c) a general concern that delays in the generation of accurate draft financial information to be included in the earnings release and quarterly report on Form 10-Q compress the time in which various internal and external participants in our disclosure controls process must analyze, review, check and confirm the financial information, or revise that information if errors are identified.
+Senior management, our disclosure committee and audit committee are reviewing remediation measures to improve our disclosure controls and procedures.
 We cannot be certain that our efforts to improve our disclosure controls and procedures will be successful or that we will be able to maintain adequate controls in the future.
 Any failure to develop or maintain effective disclosure controls and procedures or difficulties encountered in their implementation could harm our ability to report our operating results in a timely manner or cause us to fail to meet our reporting obligation, which could also cause investors to lose confidence in our reported financial information and harm our reputation, which in turn could affect our ability to access the capital markets.